 To simplify the notation, let us again w.l.o.g. assume that $\mathcal{U}$ is nonempty.
 Then, by \autoref{lem:baire-second-countable} there exists a sequence of lists $(l_i)_{i : \dN}$ such that

 Note that the case that $\mathcal{U}$ might be empty can be handled analogously, by allowing the empty set to appear in this enumeration.

-Next, we want to remove all lists from the enumeration that can not be extended to a fast Cauchy sequence when interpreted as enumeration of points in $E$.
+Next, we want to remove all lists from the enumeration that cannot be extended to a fast Cauchy sequence when interpreted as enumeration of points in $E$.
 First note that as inequality of reals is semi-decidable, we can define a function $t: [\dN] \to \dS$ such that

-That is, for any list it is semi-decidable if all neighboring elements $e_{l[i]}$ and $e_{l[i+1]}$ are $2^{-(n+1)}$ close to each other.
+That is, for any list it is semi-decidable if all neighboring elements $e_{l[n]}$ and $e_{l[n+1]}$ are $2^{-(n+1)}$ close to each other.

 Using this fact, we can (nondeterministically) choose a subsequence $\{l'_i \mid i : \dN \} \subseteq \{l_i \mid i : \dN \} $ consisting of exactly those $l_i$ with $\defineds{(t\ l_i)}$.
 Note that we again w.l.o.g. assumed that there is at least one list with the property to avoid including the empty set in the enumeration and that the order of the enumeration can be different from the original enumeration.